jbtrahin/soccer_masters/README.md

 ## Presentation

-**Goal:** We want to build a web app that will predict tthe best premier league fantasy soccer players week-over-week.
+**Goal:** We want to build a web app that will predict the best premier league fantasy soccer players week-over-week.

 **High-Level Roadmap:**
 1. Build scrapper on Jupyter Notebooks (in progress).